 What Kind of Layout Offers the Best Customer Experience?

-Today’s brick-and-mortar stores must offer unique customer experiences in order to compete with online retailers.
+Today’s brick-and-mortar stores must offer unique customer experiences to compete with online retailers.
 For this reason, your location should be designed to emphasize the main reason customers visit your store instead of shopping online.
 Do customers come to your store for a relaxing environment filled with comfortable furniture and pleasant music?
 Do they usually interact with several products before purchasing?

 For many brick-and-mortar stores, their main appeal is their employees.
 In this case, the store should consider what kind of layout would allow their employees to do what they do best.
 For example, certain floor plans make it easier for employees to see all of their shoppers and quickly tend to their needs.